timjs/system-b-paper/paper.typ

 into systems programming.
 By annotating binders instead of types, there is no stratification of linear and non-linear types.
-Every type can be owned and therefore be mutated in-place, or borrowed.
+Every type can be owned, and therefore be mutated in-place, or borrowed.
 Also, as borrowed values cannot escape their scope, they coincide with being second class.

 In the remaining of this paper, we dive into the Boo language and its properties.